ubports/docs.ubports.com/about/process/branch-naming.rst

 To make most efficient use of our CI system, a special naming convention for git-branches is used.

 For pre-installed Ubuntu Touch components, deb-packages are used whereever possible.
 This includes coreapps, since they can still be independently updated using click-package downloads from the openstore.
-This policy allows us to make use of the powerful powerful debian build system to resolve dependencies.
+This policy allows us to make use of the powerful debian build system to resolve dependencies.

 Every repository that uses this convention will have branches for the actively supported Ubuntu releases referenced by their codenames (``bionic``, ``xenial``, ``vivid``, etc.).
 These are the brances that are built directly into the corresponding images and published on :doc:`repo.ubports.com <ppa>`.
-If no separate versions for the different Ubuntu bases are needed, the repository will just have one ```master`` branch and the CI system will still still build versions for all actively supported releases and resolve dependencies accordingly.
+If no separate versions for the different Ubuntu bases are needed, the repository will just have one ```master`` branch and the CI system will still build versions for all actively supported releases and resolve dependencies accordingly.

 Branch-extensions
 ^^^^^^^^^^^^^^^^^